Winter Driving Tips to Get to Where You’re Going – Safer

 Cruise control (or as I like to call it “ticket control”) is a wonderful feature when it’s dry outside.
 It can help you regulate speed, conserve fuel, and reduce driver fatigue.
 But when it’s wet and slick, it can increase your chances of losing control or not responding to fast-changing conditions rapidly.

 As many of you know, roads are built with a “crown” in the middle to allow for drainage to the sides of the road.
 So, when driving in rainy weather, the best practice is to drive in the middle lane.
 There will be fewer puddles and runoff.
 You’ll be able to avoid the larger amounts of water safely.

 - Keep ‘Em Dimmed

-When headlights are on bright or high beam they will reflect off of the rain more and may impair your vision.
-Even if you are solo on the wide open road, keep headlights dimmed for safety.
+When headlights are on the bright or high beam they will reflect off of the rain more and may impair your vision.
+Even if you are solo on the wide-open road, keep headlights dimmed for safety.

 - Wet Electronics Don’t Work